The ancient Scottish Pictish symbol that broke a farmer’s plough

 You can see a great collection of Pictish Stones at St Vigeans Museum near Arbroath.

-The oldest continuously independent museum in Scotland.
+The oldest independent museum in Scotland.
 Established in 1836, with the purpose built museum opening in 1842.
 Objects on display from before the dinosaurs to the present day, telling the story of Moray and Moray's connection with the wider world.
 Recognised collection of local fossils.
-Pictish and other Early…
+Pictish and other Early Medieval…